Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 :ref:`Brick Viewer <brickv>` software.
 The RED Brick can also be configured by the :ref:`RED Brick API <red_brick_programming_interface>`.

+TODO Image with marked tabs and label row

 The RED Brick representation in Brick Viewer consists of different tabs, each described in detail below.
-On the upper right corner you can find the word *System*, click on it and you get the option to restart the Brick Daemon on the RED Brick, to reboot the RED Brick or to shut it down.
+Above the tabs the UID of the RED Brick, its position in the stack, the name of the used image, number of timeouts and the word *System* is shown.
+If you click on it, you can restart the Brick Daemon on the RED Brick and reboot, or shut down the RED Brick.

 Overview Tab (Status Information)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^